 Love yeast breads?
 I have tested a version of this naan with yeast instead of baking powder.
 It produces a slightly more tangy bread.
 I found it looked identical to the yeast-free bread, but had a little more elasticity.

-Here’s how you make Keto naan with yeast:
+How to make Keto naan with yeast

 1.)
 Stir 2 tsp of dry active yeast and 2 tsp of inulin (or honey/maple syrup) into 1 cup of WARM water.
 Cover with a cloth and leave to proof in a warm place for around 10 minutes.
 (This could be on top of a radiator, for example).